emptywee/icinga2-stackstorm/README.md

 ## Sensor payload

-Typical event would consist of:
+As of now, sensor only configured to catch `StateChange` events from Icinga2 host.
+Typical event of such would consist of:

 ```
 {